Back to Living Real Change

 • Sleep apnea.
 Sleep apnea occurs when breathing is frequently interrupted, which negatively impacts your state of rest and repair.
 One telltale sign of sleep apnea is if you feel tired after a full night’s sleep.

-• Anemia.
-Anemia affects roughly 3.5 million Americans.
-It occurs when your blood lacks enough healthy red blood cells, which results in a lack of oxygen being carried throughout your body.
-This drains your energy.
+• Anemia affects roughly 3.5 million Americans.
+It occurs when the blood lacks enough healthy red blood cells, which results in a lack of oxygen being carried throughout the body, draining energy.

 • Hypothyroidism.
 Your thyroid controls the speed at which your body converts fuel into energy.
 When this gland is not functioning at peak performance, you may feel sluggish.